Agentic AI Explained: The Next Big Shift After ChatGPT

 Agentic AI introduces risks that chatbot use doesn’t:

-Wrong actions with real consequences: A chatbot that gives a wrong answer is annoying.
-An agent that books the wrong meeting room, sends an incorrect email, or processes a wrong refund has caused a real problem.
+Wrong actions with real consequences: A chatbot giving a wrong answer is annoying.
+An agent booking the wrong meeting room, sending an incorrect email, or processing a wrong refund has caused a real problem.

-Data leakage: Agents that access multiple systems may expose data in ways that violate compliance requirements.
-Design data boundaries carefully.
+Data leakage: Agents accessing multiple systems may expose data in ways that violate compliance requirements.
+Data boundaries must be designed carefully.

 Prompt injection: Malicious inputs can manipulate agent behavior, especially when agents read external content.
-Sanitize inputs and use guardrails.
+Sanitize inputs and use guardrails consistently.

 Permission creep: As agents prove useful, they often accumulate more permissions over time.
 Regularly audit what your agents can do.

-Context drift: In long-running tasks, agents can lose track of the original goal or make assumptions that diverge from your intent.
+Context drift: In long-running tasks, agents can lose track of the original goal or make assumptions diverging from your intent.

-Governance gaps: Agents acting autonomously need governance frameworks that most organizations haven’t built yet.
+Governance gaps: Agents acting autonomously need governance frameworks most organizations haven’t built yet.
+MIT Sloan’s Kate Kellogg notes: “As you move agency from humans to machines, there’s a real increase in the importance of governance and infrastructure.”

 Safety and Regulation